Karlskrona: History

-Karlskrona soon became the kingdom's third largest city, after Riga and Stockholm.

 The shipyard in Karlskrona was established almost at the same time as the city.
 It was a necessity because of the heavy losses the Swedish navy had suffered in 1659.
 In 1711, the shipyard was Sweden's largest industrial employer with 1,100 workers.
 The oldest dock, the Polhem dock, is cut in the cliff itself and is still in use.
-It got its name from Christopher Polhem ("The Swedish da Vinci", a famous scientist with several inventions still in use).
-There is also a historical rope making factory, Repslagarbanan, that is now open for guided tour.
+It got its name from Christopher Polhem ("The Swedish da Vinci", a scientist with several inventions still in use).
+There is also a historical rope making factory, Repslagarbanan.

 Karlskrona developed rapidly, but in the early 18th century stagnation occurred due to war and plagues.
-1701 — 1711 died about 7,000 people when the plague struck the city.
+In the years 1701 to 1711 about 7,000 people died when the plague struck the city.
 In 1741 and 1789, the city was again hit by plagues, each claiming 6,000 lives.

 When Karlskrona, as a military-closed port city, slowly withered away in step with the Swedish great power, the growth slowed, with the city losing much of its former glory, but it has nevertheless retained its position as a strong naval base.
 That Karlskrona was intended as a future capital of a great power is noticeable mainly in its central parts where Stortorget follows the ideals of the time for what Europe's great power cities would look like.
 With its large open piazza where the church, town hall and state administration are located in the outer edges of the square, it follows the baroque pattern.
 The number of churches and state administration castles also shows the city's intended task.
 The large military area and the shipyard show that Karlskrona, as the kingdom's southern gate, was long considered a very important city to defend.
 Even today, operations are conducted at Karlskronavarvet.
 Karlskrona was thus intended to take over Stockholm's place as the kingdom's capital, but these plans were never realized.

 During the years 1910 — 1949, there was electric tram traffic from Amiralitetsgatan in the south to Bergåsa in the north.

 The city has kept its street structure since its foundation.
 Since the streets all follow a grid pattern the winds can blow freely from the sea right into the heart of the city.

 Parts of the city (mainly the Naval Port) have been declared a UNESCO World Heritage Site.

 In October 1981 the Whiskey-class Soviet submarine S-363 (known as "U137" in Sweden) ran aground in the archipelago near Sturkö just outside Karlskrona.
 The media characterized it as the "Whiskey on the Rocks" affair.
 The incident caused a temporary rise in tensions between Sweden and the Soviet Union.
 While the submarine's grounding was inadvertent, and likely the result of inebriation among the crew, the submarine almost certainly was engaged in an unspecified covert mission at the time.